-The present I got is eggs baked on Elvan stone.
-Have you ever had eggs baked on Elvan stone before?
+The present I got were eggs baked on elvan stone.
+Have you ever had eggs baked on elvan stone before?
 I wouldn’t think so.
 It was my first time trying these eggs too.

 Now you would wonder why these eggs are so special?
 I did too.

-In English, there is some information about Elvan stone at Seoul Zimzilbang.
-It summarizes health benefits pretty well.
-Now I feel like going to a spa and having some warm baked eggs on Elvan stone.
+There is some information about elvan stone here.
+It sums up the health benefits pretty well.
+Now I feel like going to a spa and having some warm baked eggs on elvan stone.
 What about you?

-Update: You can make this Korean sauna style egg at home now using a rice cooker!
+Update: You can now make these Korean sauna style eggs at home using a rice cooker!
 Ready in 50 mins.
-For a recipe, click here.
+For a recipe, check here!